-An unincorporated association is one type of organisational structure for a charity.
+An unincorporated association is one type of legal structure for a charity.

 Therefore, an unincorporated association cannot enter into contracts in its own name, or own land, or employ people, or sue or be sued.